pierre-24/nachos/documentation/source/use.rst

 .. autoprogram:: nachos.cook:get_arguments_parser()
     :prog: nachos_cook

-The program fetch the different computational results from each files that it can fin (it looks for FCHK files with gaussian, TAR archive and OUT files for dalton), and mix them together in a single *data file*.
+The program fetch the different computational results from each files that it can fin (it looks for FCHK files with gaussian, TAR archive and OUT files for dalton, LOG for Q-Chem), and mix them together in a single *data file*.

 By default, the program looks for output files **in the same directory as the recipe**.
 You can supply directories as argument, but in this case, the program does not look in the recipe directory (so don't forget to add it to the list).